NeoZett-School/Gladiatorerna/README.md

 - **`Characters`** — Play as different fighters, each with unique traits and fighting styles.
 - **`Difficulties`** — Choose between *Easy*, *Normal*, or *Hard*.
 Feel the thrill — or fight for survival.
 - **`Touch of Nature`** — Face wild beasts such as lions, bears, or barbarians!
 The system is easily extendable for new foes.
-- **`Political`** — Sometimes, fate is in your favor… if the emperor decides to spare you. 🏺
 - **`Be the Strongest`** — Earn gold and buy new weapons and armor.
 Nothing is overpowered — just a bit of luck and skill.
+We removed `Political`.
+You might have noticed that this game is more about fighting than it is about pleasing a emperor.

 ---